 Firm, extra firm, soft, silken — the vast array of fresh tofu varieties can seem daunting.
-What's the difference between them, and how do you choose which kind to use in a dish?
-To help answer these questions, I asked a couple of experts.
+What’s the difference between the varieties of tofu, and how do you choose which kind to use in a dish?
+It’s all about water (how much or how little it contains) and texture.
+To learn more about the different types of tofu, I asked a couple of experts.

 The Difference Between Types of Fresh Tofu